MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-late-payment-prediction.md

 ---
-title: Predict Late Payments for Sales Documents
+title: Predict Late Payments for Sales Documents | Microsoft Docs
-description: This topic explains how to use our predictive model to predict whether an invoice will be paid on time.
+description: Use our predictive model to predict whether an invoice will be paid on time.
 author: bholtorf
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customer, payment, invoice, sales, invoice, quote ms.date: 12/20/2021
+ms.search.keywords: customer, payment, invoice, sales, invoice, quote ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: c1c9f6a0aec94161b2043b5bf5cb5737bce3f8d2
+ms.openlocfilehash: 6fc4f700f7469c280474e4a1f606ade24ef1266b
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: edac6cbb8b19ac426f8dcbc83f0f9e308fb0d45d
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 12/29/2020
-ms.locfileid: "8136778"
+ms.locfileid: "4817063"
 ---
 # <a name="the-late-payment-prediction-extension"></a>The Late Payment Prediction Extension
 Effectively managing receivables is important to the overall financial health of a business.
 The Late Payment Prediction extension can help you reduce outstanding receivables and fine-tune your collections strategy by predicting whether sales invoices will be paid on time.
 For example, if a payment is predicted to be late, you might decide to adjust the terms of payment or the payment method for the customer.

 ## <a name="getting-started"></a>Getting Started